HarryKayNeezy/S3-Static-Website-Hosting/README.txt

+### This is a dummy website for my blog on hosting a Static Website with Amazon S3 and accessing the cached website pages using CloudFront content delivery network (CDN) service.

 FoodHut Free Bootstrap Restaurant Template for personal and commercial use.
 Designed with ♥️ and creativity by Devcrud.com

 Product Page: https://wwww.devcrud.com/